How to cite this paper

 Tale 3: Schema and Variations

 The third tale is about testing a schema (say, Schematron, RelaxNG, or XSD) with easier maintenance of the documents that support the tests.
 One way to test a schema is to validate a series of valid and invalid documents, and check that the validation results are what you expect.
 The valid and invalid documents might be related to each other.
-I like to test with invalid documents that are invalid for exactly one reason, which means each invalid document has a lot in common with a valid one.
+I like to test with invalid documents that are close to valid ones because such pairs help confirm where the boundary of validity is in the schema.

 If you follow that approach, you have a set of documents and a set of variations that make invalid documents into valid ones or vice versa.
 To ease maintenance, it would be nice to derive the variation documents programmatically from the originals, instead of doing manual copy-and-modify operations and then maintaining all the documents independently.
 Of course, the code that derives variations programmatically is something to maintain, so you want that code to be easier to maintain than the variations as independent documents.